RedisLabs/redislabs-docs/content/platforms/kubernetes/managing-images.md

 and then tell Kubernetes and the operator to use the pull secret.

-See the following two sections for how to specify registry credentials. detail where the pull secret needs to be specified.
+See the following two sections for how to specify registry credentials.

 ### Specifying the operator image